Olajolo-Taiwo/UNIGRAND/README.md

-UNIVERSITY - Student Portal Dashboard
+*UNIVERSITY of Grandeur* - Student Portal Dashboard

-A responsive and interactive student portal dashboard designed for students.
+A responsive and interactive imaginary student portal dashboard designed for students.

-Features
+*Features*
 ✅ Responsive student dashboard
 ✅ Interactive UI with animations
 ✅ Sidebar navigation for easy access